Ferns & Focus

 1. Snake Plant (Dracaena trifasciata)

-Most plants go to sleep when you do, but the Snake Plant is just getting started.
-It releases a fresh boost of oxygen throughout the night, which can lead to noticeably better sleep quality.
-It’s low-maintenance and perfectly happy in a dim bedroom corner.
+Most plants slow down when you sleep.
+The Snake Plant keeps releasing a fresh boost of oxygen through the night.
+It is low-maintenance and happy in a dim bedroom corner.
+Snake Plant

 2. Peace Lily (Spathiphyllum)